Asian-Women-Advancing-AI/AzureFoundryAgents/README.md

    - Name your project `<yourname>-project`
    - Click **Create**

 3. You will see your project dashboard

 4. Click on **Agents** in the left navigation

 5. Select the AOAI resource:
    - Click **Let’s go**

 6. Pick a model for your agent:
    - Choose `gpt-4o-mini`
    - Click **Confirm**

 7. Deploy the model:
    - Click **Deploy**

-8. You’ll be navigated to the **My agents** screen
+8. You'll be navigated to the **My agents** screen

 9. Select your agent, then:
    - In the right navigation, go to **Knowledge**
    - Click **Add**